-As an employee of the EMSB, if you have suffered a work related injury, you may be entitled to CNESST benefits.
+As an employee of the EMSB, if you have suffered a work-related injury, you may be entitled to CNESST benefits.
 It is important that if something does happen to you during the performance of your duties as a teacher, that you have the incident documented right from the beginning.
 The EMSB and the MTA have placed accident report forms on the EMSB Portal (see the Human Resources folder) and also on MTA website.
 There are supposed to be copies of these forms in your school's/centre's main office but we have found that this is not always the case.

 Completing a form is not enough to have a CNESST claim accepted.
 See a doctor on the same day the injury occurs.
 Don't just wait for the pain to go away or put off an appointment for lack of time.
 If you do, it makes it more difficult for the doctor to establish the link between the accident and your work, and for the CNESST to accept your claim.
 Provide all the details of the event so that your doctor can establish the link with your work and begin the procedure with the CNESST by submitting a medical certificate indicating the diagnosis and the duration of any absence.
 Submit the medical certificate to the school board and send a copy to the CNESST office in your area.
 Even if the doctor feels you are capable of working, the clinical notes are entered in your file and could be useful should any other problems arise.
+Take note of any witnesses to your injury, and ask them to write up an account of what they witnessed.
+These should be submitted to the CNESST.

-The two most commonly used forms are the Accidental Event Form and the Notice of a Dangerous Situation Form.
+The two most commonly used forms are the Incident or Accident Report Form and the Notice of a Dangerous Situation Form.